About

 The Solution

-Our social movement brings together like-minded people to revive the tradition of Abraham and the Ishmaelite legacy, and mobilise the faithful with a shared godly social and political culture.
+We need a social movement that brings together like-minded people to revive the tradition of Abraham and its Ishmaelite legacy, organise and mobilise the faithful who share a godly social and political culture.

 Latest from the journal